NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Battlezoo Indigo Isles - Feats/Dolent Aria.md

 * * *

 You sing a beautiful and mournful melody to inflict sorrow in the heart of your foe.
-One foe within 60 feet must succeed at a Will check, with the higher of your class DC or spell DC, or become [[Conditions/Slowed|Slowed 1]] for 1 minute.
+One foe within 60 feet must succeed at a Will check, with the higher of your class DC or spell DC, or become [[Slowed|Slowed 1]] for 1 minute.
 Each time the foe is attacked during this time, they can attempt another Will save, ending the effect early on a success.
 Regardless, the foe is temporarily immune to Dolent Aria for 24 hours.

 *Source: *
 *OGL*